 When a vacancy exists or is pending, or when it is considered that the Board would benefit from the services of a new Director with particular skills, the Nomination Committee selects a panel of candidates with appropriate expertise and experience.
 This may be supplemented with advice from external consultants if necessary.
-When reviewing potential Director candidates, the Nomination Committee considers experience, skills and education, and conducts appropriate background checks including as to a candidate's good fame and character (which is now a recommendation in the 4th Edition of the ASX Principles and Recommendations).
+When reviewing potential Director candidates, the Nomination Committee considers experience, skills and education, and conducts appropriate background checks including as to a candidate's good fame and character.